GovWifi/govwifi-logging-api/README.md

 bundle config set with 'test'

 # Work around issue install ruby mysql2 gem on homebrew
-# This may not still be an issue.
-It is kept for future reference.
 #
 #1 warning generated.
 #compiling statement.c